 Yitzhak Lamdan was finally able to return home to Mlynov for a visit in 1932.
 A charming story of that visit, "In the Presence of Yitzhak Lamdan" is recounted through the eyes of a younger boy who hero worshipped the older poet.

-These poems are gems, especially when you know about Lamdan's visit back to Mlynov in 1932.
-They are very moving reflections from a young man who has left religion behind and who is imagining a conversation with his father about his life in Palestine.
+A selection of evocative poems from Lamdan especially when understood against the backdrop of Lamdan's visit back to Mlynov in 1932.
+They represent very moving reflections from a young man who has left religion behind and who is imagining a conversation with his father about his life in Palestine.
 He struggles with how much to reveal about the difficulties he is facing in his life, knowing his father is hanging on his every word.
 In the selections that follow, Lamdan voices the overwelming challenges of chasing the dream of Zionism in a "Boat Torn to Pieces" and "Without Shabbat," giving vent to the anguish felt by his generation of immigrants.

 Helen’s father, Moishe (1875–1967), was one of seven children of Labish Gelberg and Eta Leah (Schuchman).
 In 1911, he was the first of the four Gelberg children who immigrated to the US where he settled in New York and became Morris Goldberg.
 He was soon joined by his sister Sura (Sarah Gelberg) who subsequently married and became Sarah Spector.
 Moishe intended to bring his family to join him in New York, but when WWI broke out the Gelberg family back in Mlynov became refugees.
 Helen, about eleven at the time, must have been terrified leaving Mynov during the War with her father far away in the US.
 The family was eventually reunited in the US after the War.